DON’T MISS

 Not looking to enjoy reading, but looking for a new place to study?
 Try the Foster Library at the Freie Universität Berlin!
 The Philological Library of the university is shaped like a brain and hosts collections of books from many different academic disciplines, such as Classics, Slavic Studies and Philosophy.

 This library in Berlin was named after the British architect Norman Foster, who played a strong role in the library’s creation.
 Thanks to the studious atmosphere of the place, you’ll be sure to get some peace and quiet and hopefully get some great work completed!
+Not a student?
+Don't worry, you can still apply for a library card for the brain!

-Best for pyramid-lovers: Ulm City Library, Baden-Württemberg
+Best for modern design: Ulm City Library, Baden-Württemberg

 What would you say if we said your new favourite reading spot could be a giant glass pyramid in the centre of a German city?
 Thanks to the Ulm City Library, this could be the reality, since the entire building is made from glass to enhance the organisation's theme of transparency.